KelvCodes/KelvCodes/README.md

 - 🔭 I’m currently working on *BrainFrys (a better version of w3schools)*

-- 🌱 I’m currently learning *UI/UX ,Full-Stack Development,AI/ML,Python*
+- 🌱 I’m currently learning *Full-Stack Development,AI/ML,Python and*

 - 👯 I’m looking to collaborate with  *Other Developers*